josepferreira/PeerLending/README.md

 # PeerLending

-Distributed system for loan management, built using Erlang, Java and Dropwizard (REST).
+Distributed system for loan management, built using Erlang, Java, Dropwizard (REST), ZeroMQ and Protocol Buffers.

 How to get it running: